visual-slam-lab/test/_features/05-call-for-papers.md

 # image: "http://placehold.it/500x500"
 ---

-We invite short papers of novel or recently published research relevant to the topics of the workshop.
+We invite <b>short papers</b> of novel or recently published research relevant to the topics of the workshop.
 * Short papers are 2+n pages (2 pages content + references)
 * Submissions must follow the [IEEE Conference double column format](https://www.ieee.org/conferences/publishing/templates.html)
 * All accepted papers will be presented as posters at the workshop and published on the workshop website.